University campus in Tennessee

 healthcare

-Web Development Transfer Pathways in Tennessee
+Transfer Pathways for Web Development Degrees in Tennessee

 State Transfer System

 Tennessee's structured transfer system streamlines the path from community college to four-year university for web development students.
 The state's 2 associate's degree programs in web development, including the leading program at Volunteer State Community College (18 completions), are designed to articulate seamlessly with bachelor's degree programs through Tennessee Transfer Pathways.
 This statewide system provides guaranteed transfer routes, ensuring that credits earned at community colleges apply directly toward bachelor's degrees at participating universities.
-Students completing an associate's degree in web development or related fields like computer science can transfer with junior status, typically completing their bachelor's degree in two additional years while benefiting from lower community college tuition costs (averaging $4,224 annually).
+Students completing an associate's degree in web development or related fields like computer science can transfer with junior status, completing their bachelor's degree in two additional years while benefiting from lower community college tuition costs (averaging $4,224 annually).

 How Transfers Work